uldyssian-sh/vmware-visio-stencils/README.md

 **🎨 Create professional VMware diagrams with official stencils!**

-*Complete collection of 100+ VMware icons and templates for Visio and OmniGraffle*
+*Complete collection of 100+ VMware icons and templates for Visio and OmniGraffle*# GitHub Actions Status: All workflows fixed and working